Azure Batch

 nextflow.config

 file.
-See Nextflow config file for more information on configuration priority.To use managed identities, Platform requires Nextflow version 24.06.0-edge or later.
-Add
+See Nextflow config file for more information on configuration priority.To use managed identities, Platform requires Nextflow version 24.10.0 or later.

 Specify custom Environment variables for the Head job and/or Compute jobs.